bgozlinski/file-organizer/README.md

 ## License

+For more information on the MIT license, you can visit [MIT License](https://opensource.org/licenses/MIT).
-This project is open source and available under the MIT License.
+This project is licensed under the terms of the MIT license.
+See the LICENSE file for details.